Lizon57/maccabiApp/src/components/app-layout/app-header/laptop-wide-plus-app-header/category-link/README.md

 ## Motivation & Context

-CategoryLinkList (using CategoryLinkPreview) will provide the client a UI of all category links on LaptopWidePlusAppHeader.
+CategoryLinkList (using CategoryLinkPreview) will provide the client an UI of all category links on LaptopWidePlusAppHeader.

 ## In app use